10 reasons to Travel to Turkey

-A vibrant metropolis, Istanbul has plenty to see and do.
-Must-sees include the Aya Sophia, the Ottoman palace of Topkapi, the Grand Bazaar, the Blue Mosque with its intricate design and the leisurely cruise along the Bosphorus.
+The vibrant metropolis, Istanbul has plenty to see and do.
+Must-sees include the Hagia Sophia Museum, the Ottoman palace of Topkapi, the Grand Bazaar, the Blue Mosque with its intricate design and the leisurely cruise along the Bosphorus.
 This diverse city comes alive at night and the people are the friendliest bunch I have ever met!
+There are so many neighbourhoods in the huge city so its hard to choose where to stay in Istanbul, my top pick would be either Sultanahmet or Beyoğluas they are very central.
 Have a read of this Istanbul itinerary for the best places to visit!

 2. The Grand Bazaar